Hip Dysplasia & Total Hip Replacement

 We are excited to be the first veterinary referral and emergency hospital to start a program of this caliber in the region.
 The Veterinary Referral Center of Central Oregon is now screening patients with hip problems such as hip dysplasia for Total Hip Replacements.

 Canine Total Hip Replacements have been performed successfully in dogs for decades.
 With advances in technology one can expect an approximate 90% success rate, which results in an excellent quality of life and the ideal solution for dogs affected with hip dysplasia.

 Because dogs don’t live as long as humans, hip replacements can be performed as early as a year of age.
 There are also several other surgical interventions that your pet may be a candidate for besides a total hip replacement such as a triple pelvic osteotomy, juvenile pubic symphysiodesis, or femoral head and neck ostectomy.
 There are pros and cons to all treatment strategies and a consultation with a boarded veterinary surgeon is recommended as soon as your pet is diagnosed with hip dysplasia.
 The reason for this is because some of the surgical options are time sensitive and progression of hip dysplasia may render the procedure suboptimal.

-Please click here to learn more specifics about the surgery.
+Please click here to see an animation about the surgery.

 Please contact firstname.lastname@example.org for more information